sprokkel78/gtodo/README.md

 Commercial App available by donating 5 euro -> Paypal email: sprokkel78.bart@gmail.com , the app will be made available for you.

 The Commercial App includes:
-- an Index overview of all you todo items.
+- an Index overview of all your todo items.
 - ctrl-q (quit) and ctrl-m (minimize) accelerators.
 - ability to print a category.